Hydro Extruded Solutions: History

 In 2009 the company acquired 10 North American extrusion plants that belonged to Indalex.
 At the time of the purchase, Indalex was under bankruptcy protection.
 The acquisition covered six plants in the United States and four in Canada.

 In October 2012, Orkla and the Norwegian company Norsk Hydro announced that they had agreed to combine the aluminium extrusion businesses of Sapa and Hydro into a new 50/50 joint venture, which would keep the Sapa name.
 After having received approvals from all relevant authorities, the joint venture transaction was closed and a new company, Sapa AS, was established on September 1, 2013.
 Hydro ASA acquired Sapa in October 2017, when Sapa was renamed Hydro Extruded Solutions and organized as a new business area.

-In 2019 a NASA investigation of two Taurus rocket launch failures, which resulted in the loss of 700 million dollars worth of payload, determined that the root cause was the use of defective parts manufactured and fraudulently certified by Sapa Profiles, Inc. (SPI).
+In 2019 a NASA investigation of two Taurus rocket launch failures, which resulted in the loss of 700 million dollars' worth of payload, determined that the root cause was the use of defective parts manufactured and fraudulently certified by Sapa Profiles, Inc. (SPI).

-Organization

-Internally, Hydro Extruded Solutions has four business units.
-Two of them, organized geographically, are within Extrusions.
-The other two are Precision Tubing and Building Systems.
-In fact, one of the aluminium building systems brands has retained the former company name, Sapa.
-In total, Hydro Extruded Solutions operates some 100 production sites in more than 40 countries.
-The business area has about 22,400 employees across the world.

-Extrusions

-Extrusions is a producer of extruded aluminium profiles.
-Sites also handle cutting, bending, CNC processing, hydroforming, fusion welding, friction stir welding, electromagnetic pulse forming, electromagnetic pulse welding anodizing and painting.
-Extrusions is organized internally with two business units, covering North America and Europe.
-Its extrusion activities in Asia and South America are organized within the Precision Tubing unit.

-Building Systems

-Building Systems develops and sells aluminium-based window, door and facade products.
-This includes the development of energy-saving concepts.
-The business unit has a portfolio of global brands – Sapa, Technal and Wicona – as well as various regional brands.

-Precision Tubing

-Precision Tubing develops and markets aluminium tubing and tubing primarily for heat transfer applications in the automotive industry and in the heating, ventilation, air conditioning and refrigeration industry.
-The business unit also is responsible for Hydro's general extrusion operations in Asia and South America.

-Sustainability

-Hydro's move toward a circular economy involves an emphasis on recycling aluminium.
-Aluminium can be recycled and reused over and over without any reduction in quality, consuming only 5 percent of the energy that was required in the primary aluminium production.

-In 2017, more than half of the aluminium used in Hydro Extruded Solutions' production stemmed from internal scrap recycling and billets of remelted aluminium provided by external suppliers, according to Sapa's.